 When temperature-controlled trucks are required, capacity can often be hard to find.
-This is particularly true during produce seasons when most refrigerated trucks are spoken for.
-Having access to an expansive network of temp-controlled carriers through a 3PL can ensure that you find a capacity even in those times when trucks are scarce.
+This is particularly true during produce season when most refrigerated trucks are spoken for.
+Having access to an expansive network of temp-controlled carriers can ensure that you find capacity even in those times when trucks are scarce.

 OTIF, MABD, and Retail Chargebacks

 As the retail landscape continues to change and compete with online e-commerce fulfillment services, purchasers have increased their demands on vendors.

 All national retailers now have vendor compliance programs to ensure they receive full orders delivered on time.
 Stores can’t afford to have a product that is out of stock.
 In fact, in a recent survey, 73% of retail buyers reported ending vendor relationships over delivery issues.